Ça plane pour moi: Leila K version

 Swedish singer and former rapper Leila K covered "Ça plane pour moi" in 1993.
-It was released as the second single from her first solo album, Carousel (1993).
+It was released by Mega Records as the second single from her first solo album, Carousel (1993).
 The song was produced by Denniz Pop and Douglas Carr, and achieved moderate success on the charts in many European countries.
 It peaked at No. 6 in Finland, No. 8 in Austria and Denmark, No. 13 in Germany, No. 16 in Belgium and No. 17 in Switzerland.
 On the Eurochart Hot 100, "Ça plane pour moi" reached No. 21 in May 1993.

 Critical reception

+Simon Price from Melody Maker called the song "a bizarre Moroder-ised version [...] on which she gets away with calling someone 'a fat c***' because it's in French, and adds, unbelievably, 'I am the Queen of the Divan'."
 Pan-European magazine Music & Media remarked that here, the Plastic Bertrand French-language punk classic had been "re-styled in an electronic dance fashion à la Billy Idol.
 Très bien!"
-Head of music Peter Kricek at Czech Republic's Bonton Radio/Prague told that the original out of 1978 was known in his country in the communist days, but it was more of an underground thing.
+Head of music Peter Kricek at Czech Republic's Bonton Radio/Prague said that the original from 1978 was known in his country in the communist days, but it was more of an underground thing.
 He said, "The people here are absolutely mad about Leila's cover, which is a powerplay at our station.
 Every four hours we play it."

-Alan Jones from Music Week gave it three out of five, stating that the song "is transformed into technopunk by the self-proclaimed "queen of the divan" who, although better known as a rapper is in singing mode here."
+Alan Jones from Music Week gave it three out of five, stating that the song "is transformed into technopunk by the self-proclaimed 'queen of the divan' who, although better known as a rapper is in singing mode here."
 He also added that the Felix mixes on the CD and 12-inch "take it into trance territory.
 An odd combination, but likely to do well."
+Andrew Harrison from Select deemed it a "towering disaster".
 Sylvia Patterson of Smash Hits praised Leila K's version, giving it five out of five and naming it Best New Single.
-She declared it as "brilliant", saying, "Phew!
+She declared it "brilliant", saying, "Phew!
 Ruck and Rool!!
 (Or whatever it is in French).
 A delirious synth whirl which hollers and spits and pouts not unlike EMF in a Electrolux spin-cycle without their guitars."